LAURA’S VOICE WHISPERS FROM AN ANGEL – duplicate with reviews

 or will I be lost forever?”

-From page 51, March 2010, Dubai
+Page 51, March 2010, Dubai

 “I am not strong enough to hold on anymore!!!